 Some other factors include whether the teeth are impacted, if and how an insurance company will cover costs, and at what age a patient would receive treatment.
 During your visit to our practice, we can discuss these factors as well as answer any other questions you have.

-If you have a child entering the teen years or if you are experiencing oral health problems that may be related to your third molars, talk to us about wisdom teeth removal.
-Contact Central Florida Oral & Facial Surgery online or by phone in The Villages, FL area at (352) 391-5550.
-Find more information on our video learning center.
+If you have a child entering the teen years or if you are experiencing oral health problems that may be related to your third molars, Central Florida Oral, Facial and Periodontal Surgery can help.
+Schedule your consultation in The Villages, FL with Dr. Jaffal and talk to him about wisdom teeth removal.
+Contact us online or call (352) 391-5550 today.